Dynatrace/demo-opentelemetry-patterns/docs/scenario10.md

 In the prior scenarios, logs were being enriched line by line.
 Often though, you'll know that one team / department is responsbile for an entire log file (or set of log files).
 In this case, it makes sense to enrich at the log file level.
 The configuration is simpler and easier to read.

-Imagine that the `file.log` file (and every log line that comes from it:
+Imagine that the `file.log` file (and every log line that comes from it):

 * Is owned by `TeamA`
 * Has an email address of `team@example.com` for support / issues